The Tweed is recognised as a biodiversity hotspot – one of the richest and most diverse regions for flora and fauna in Australia.

 The Native Species Planting Guide (NSPG) is an online interactive resource produced to assist home owners, land holders and professionals to prepare locally occurring native species planting lists for projects ranging from landscape-scale restoration to back garden planting.

-To complement this online resource a companion booklet has also been produced, My Local Native Garden booklet(PDF, 6MB) : A planting guide to promote biodiversity in Tweed Shire.
+To complement this online resource a companion booklet has also been produced, My Local Native Garden booklet(PDF, 6MB) : A planting guide to promote biodiversity in the Tweed.

 - conservation status and potential availability through nurseries.

 - Identification of species by stratum (canopy, emergent, understorey, etc.) and their likely prevalence within specific mapped vegetation communities.

 The original data was compiled in a spreadsheet format(XLSX, 884KB) in 2015 by Wildsite Ecological Services, Rivendell Botanical Services and Lucinda Cox Graphic Design with input from local botanists, Council staff, local nursery operators, and others for the NSW Environmental Trust funded Tweed Byron Bush Futures Project.

 The NSPG will remain a 'work in progress' and feedback from users is encouraged; any perceived errors or omissions or any problems encountered with its use can be conveyed to Council's Project Officer - Biodiversity, Michael Corke, on 02 6670 2400 or email@example.com.

 Myrtle Rust is not a notifiable plant disease anymore and falls under different legislation.